EEXCESS/hackathon/README.md

 common methods
 --------------------------
 Please use the message\_wrapper in common\_js to send/receive messages.
+To access local Storage and the indexed database, please use the wrappers in /common_js/storage.js or create a new one in this file if necessary (for details see the readme in /common_js).

 ### retrieving current query and results ###
 ```javascript